Dmitry-Abakumov/cinema/README.md

-Hello it`s React multipage app;ication - "Cinema".
+Hello it`s a React application - "Cinema".

 With it, you can: